srejitk/HouseOfGlass/House-of-glass/README.md

 </h1>

 <p align="center">
-    House Of Glass E-commerce is a mock project created with the idea of providing a front-end interface for an online spectacle store.
+    House Of Glass E-commerce is a mock project created with the idea of providing a front-end interface for an online spectacles store.
 The design is easy on the eye and made with the purpose of providing users a smooth and clean interface.
   <br>
-  <a href="https://house-of-glass.vercel.app/"><strong>Explore House Of Glass - Ecommerce</strong></a>
+  <a href="https://house-of-glass.vercel.app/"><strong>Explore House Of Glass</strong></a>
   <br>
   <br>
   <a href="https://github.com/srejitk/HouseOfGlass/">Suggestions / Bug</a>